ministryofjustice/staff-device-dns-server/documentation/getting-started.md

 ## Authenticate with AWS

-Assuming you have been granted necessary access permissions to the Shared Service Account, please follow the CloudOps best practices provided [step-by-step guide](https://ministryofjustice.github.io/cloud-operations/documentation/team-guide/best-practices/use-aws-sso.html#re-configure-aws-vault) to configure your AWS Vault and AWS Cli with AWS SSO.
+Assuming you have been granted necessary access permissions to the Shared Service Account, please follow the NVVS DevOps best practices provided [step-by-step guide](https://ministryofjustice.github.io/nvvs-devops/documentation/team-guide/best-practices/use-aws-sso.html#re-configure-aws-vault) to configure your AWS Vault and AWS Cli with AWS SSO.

 ## Prepare the variables